-We will observe Kate F using and discussing different approaches she implemented in her classrooms to scaffold the learning for her students.
+Kate discusses her use of different approaches she implemented to scaffold the learning for her students.

-We will see in this video Kate with her Year 11 class (15-16 year olds) :
+In this video we observe with her Year 11 class (15-16 year olds) :

 © National STEM Learning Centre